 In a head to head comparison, STAT found that patients taking Actemra were 50% more likely to have a heart attack or stroke than patients taking Enbrel, yet Embrel warns of these potential heart problems while Actemra does not.

 STAT also reported the same number of interstitial lung disease incidents in patients taking Actemra vs. Humira, and more occurrences than in patients who took Remicade.
-Humira and Remicade are competing drugs whose manufacturers warn of these risks, while Actemra does not.
+Humira and Remicade are competing for drugs whose manufacturers warn of these risks, while Actemra does not.

 Experts who reviewed the STAT data have urged the FDA to issue warnings for the side effects of heart failure and pancreatitis, citing that Actemra in its acute form can be deadly in 50% of patients.
 They also spoke of “the FDA’s inability to adequately scrutinize the safety of drugs after they have been approved and to act promptly when potential danger signs appear.”